jh22d/CampaignScope/README.md

-# Portugal-bank-marketing-analysis
-Analysis of the Marketing Campaigns of a Portugal bank
-- G27 Group Project

-## Analysis of the Marketing Campaigns of a Portugal bank
+# Portugal Bank Marketing Analysis

-### Contributor:
+## Contributor:
-- Jinghan Xu jh0220x@gmail.com
+- Jinghan Xu: jh0220x@gmail.com
 - Jack Fan
 - Angela
 - Janice Xu

-### Accomplishment:
+## Accomplishment:
 - Conducted and visualized the customer segmentation based on the variables collected for data sets of 4,1189 and preformed a summary plot including histogram, boxplots and scatterplots.
 - Applied stratified sampling and analyzed the influence of previous market strategy implemented by the bank on its customers with the support of violin plot.
 - Predicted the popularity of a new product among the customers with different identities through K-NN and K-Means models which achieved XXX accuracy.